carmen-timpau/BBO-Capstone-Project/README.md

 📄 **[Model Cards for Bayesian Optimisation ML Pipelines](https://github.com/carmen-timpau/BBO-Capstone-Project/blob/main/model_cards/model_cards_info.md)**

 The direct outputs of each weekly Bayesian Optimisation ML pipeline are all logged in the `diagnostics_results` subfolder within each corresponding week's folder.

+Similarly, a `queries/` subfolder within in each week’s folder keeps track of the input query points submitted for every unknown function each week - stored in a `input_queries.md` file - along with the corresponding obtained outputs - stored in a `query_outputs.md` file.
+A `stats.md` file details the statistical analysis of the full dataset for each function _after_ the addition of the new query point added that respective week.

 A comprehensive technical overview of the weekly BO ML pipeline results, documenting the development and progression of their diagnostic and predictive complexity, robustness and performance can be found linked below.